Top 15 Law Books [Updated 2021]

 - You will be able to avoid application blunders.

 - You will learn to protect your rights abroad.

 by Malcolm Evans

 To present a subject like international law isn’t an easy job, but this book is written so lucidly that the students find it very easy to digest.
-It is written by a single author which gives a broader perspective to the various topics included in this book.
+It is written by a single author, which gives a broader perspective to the various topics included in this book.
 Even if it’s camouflaged as a book, each chapter can easily be called a journal piece.
-That means by reading this one book, you would be able to read through a series of journal papers and magnify your learning experience.
-Each chapter is arranged in a logical sequence and few related topics are merged together into one chapter for better understanding.
+That means by reading this one book; you would be able to read through a series of journal papers and magnify your learning experience.
+Each chapter is arranged in a logical sequence, and a few related topics are merged together into one chapter for better understanding.

 For example, the “law of armed conflict” and “the use of force” are addressed together.
-However, few topics are dealt with separately, like “peaceful settlement of disputes”, “responsibility to protect” etc. By reading this, you will have good ideas about international criminal law, international economic law, international human rights law, international environmental law, and the law of the sea.
-In a nutshell, this is one of the best books on “international law” you would ever find as a student and as an advanced scholar of legal studies.
+However, few topics are dealt with separately, like “peaceful settlement of disputes,” “responsibility to protect,” etc. By reading this, you will have good ideas about international criminal law, international economic law, international human rights law, international environmental law, and the law of the sea.
+In a nutshell, this is one of the best books you would ever find as a student and as an advanced scholar of legal studies.

-- The best part of this book is its approach to presenting various international laws in a single volume.
+- The best part is its approach to presenting various international laws in a single volume.
 And as it’s not written by a single person, the standard of this book triumphs many others on international law.